-- 1 Identify the important skills/techniques needed for a participant in his/her position/role. - 2 List in detail - the strengths of the player/competitor/participant, - the weaknesses of the player/competitor/participant. - 3 Suggest ways in which any strengths or weaknesses might be improved or corrected. - 4 Discuss with the player/competitor/participant your findings and record his/her views/reactions.
+- 1 Identify the important skills/techniques needed for a participant in his/her position/role. - 2 List in detail - · the strengths of the player/competitor/participant, - the weaknesses of the player/competitor/participant. - 3 Suggest ways in which any strengths or weaknesses might be improved or corrected through training and practice. - Consider social, psychological and environmental factors etc. that might affect performance.
+4 - 5 Outline a training regime for the person being analysed. - 6 Discuss with the player/competitor/participant your findings and record his/her views/reactions.